 - 1. Mutual Consent.
-In this case the marriage is irretrievably broken and ninety days have elapsed from the date of commencement of the action; or - 2.
-Irretrievable Breakdown.
-In this case, the parties have been living separate and apart for a period of at least two years and the marriage is irretrievably broken.
+In this case the marriage is irretrievably broken, and ninety days have elapsed from the date of commencement and service of the action; or - 2 Irretrievable Breakdown.
+In this case, the parties have been living separate and apart for a period of at least one year and the marriage is irretrievably broken.